-UTILIZATION: Livestock Guardian Dogs are used mainly for the protection of flocks and guarding of properties– specifically from predatory animals, with traits selected for small acreage farming.
+UTILIZATION: Livestock Guardian Dogs are used mainly for the protection of flocks and guarding of properties– specifically from predatory animals, with traits selected for small acreage farming, acceptance of unknown people, less barking.
 Secondarily, the CMD will protect people from predatory animals in agricultural settings and on the hiking trail.

-BRIEF HISTORICAL SUMMARY: The Colorado Mountain Dog was developed in Colorado, beginning in 2007, to meet the needs of farmers, ranchers and families on smaller rural properties in Colorado where predatory animals are a concern.
+BRIEF HISTORICAL SUMMARY: The Colorado Mountain Dog was founded by Wendy Francisco beginning in 2008, to meet the needs of farmers, ranchers and families on smaller rural properties in Colorado where predatory animals are a concern.
 Common traits of traditional LGD breeds, such as wandering, aggression towards humans or over-barking, can make their use by small-acreage owners problematic.
 While many LGD breeds are bred to protect flocks from both human and animal threats, the Colorado Mountain Dog will openly greet unfamiliar people, and will wander and bark less.

 GENERAL APPEARANCE: The Colorado Mountain Dog is a large beautiful dog, strongly built, taller and leaner than some other LGD breeds.
 In proportion to its size, it is a medium-weight dog whose body is square, not elongated, standing tall on long well-boned legs and large powerful feet.
 The appearance is soft, the size impressive, and the demeanor relaxed.

 TEMPERAMENT: The Colorado Mountain Dog should present itself to people and domestic animals with a relaxed posture.
 In a herd, it should only glance briefly at the animals, and then turn it’s head away, which creates peace in the herd.
-It should not lock a stare, attempt to herd or move animals.
+It should not lock a stare, attempt to herd or move animals, unless it is to gather animals into the barn in the presence of a threat.
 It should not play with animals, although immature CMDs sometimes do.
 Older dogs should mentor younger ones away from this habit.
 A mature CMD is gently affectionate with its charges, laying with them, grooming them, and bonding with them.
 If fed with animals, it should guard its food in a reasonable manner, never harming an animal.
 The Colorado Mountain Dog should be vigilant, but not a constant barker.
 It should greet people openly and with affection.
 The Colorado Mountain Dog will bark when it suspects a predator is nearby, and will chase off or kill predators that threaten the flocks or herds.
-All these behaviors are dependent on having a minimum of two dogs, so that their own social needs are met, and as added strength for deterring larger predators, packs of predators, or str the upper teeth closely overlapping the lower teeth and set square to the jaw.herds.
-All these behaviors are dependent on having a minimum of two dogs, so that their own social needs are met.
-Colorado Mountain Dogs are bred to be working dogs but they can be wonderful family companions if properly socialized, although certain individuals are sometimes aggressive to other family dogs.
+All these behaviors are dependent on having a minimum of two dogs, so that their own social needs are met, and as added strength for deterring larger predators, or packs of predators.
+Colorado Mountain Dogs are bred to be working dogs but certain individuals can be wonderful family companions if properly socialized, although work drives vary, and some individuals are sometimes aggressive to other family dogs.

 COAT: Hair: Unusually soft and smooth to the touch; silky, outer guard hairs are not cottony or wiry; coat tends to stay clean.
 Body hairs are of medium to medium long length, laying flat on the body; a slight wave is acceptable.
 Abundant thick long mane around the neck, feathered legs, and bloomers on the hind legs.
 The hair on the muzzle, skull and front of the limbs is short.
 The undercoat is only thick during the winter.
 Overall the coat is non-matting and easy to care for.
-Color: The Colorado Mountain Dog is primarily white, but other colors are permitted, such as brindle, tan with dark muzzle, or badger markings.
+Color: The Colorado Mountain Dog is white, brindle, tan with dark muzzle, or badger and fading badger markings.

 WEIGHT, HEIGHT AND SIZE: Weight: Males: 110 to 150+ lbs.
 Females: 80 to 120+ lbs.
 A heavier weight should be associated with a taller dog rather than a stockier one.
 Height: Males: 28-33+ inches.
 Females: 26-31+ inches.
 Heights above the general standard are accepted.
 Faults:: Too heavy proportionally; height below the standard.

-HINDQUARTERS: The hindquarters are powerful, but not overloaded with muscle.
-They are proportional, well-boned and equipped with lean muscle.
+Hindquarters: The hindquarters are powerful, but not overloaded with muscle.
+They are proportional, well-boned.
 There is not a look of weakness in the hindquarters or in their attachment to the body.
 LEGS: Long and well-boned legs are hallmarks of the CMD; not overly muscled.

 GAIT: Movement is well extended with a fluidity that is noticeable and impressive.
 As the dog moves the appearance is not tight, but loose, fluid, long reaching, and smooth.
 The large frame of the CMD may appear floppy or clumsy during short quick movements at low speed, but at a run it creates powerful forward movement with eye-catching fluidity.
 Beautiful and functional movement is an important aspect of the breed.
 Faults:: Mincing or tight gait; hackneyed action; stiffness, choppiness or heaviness of gait.